Integrat-edCircuit/qelectrotech-doc/source/users/folio/type/single_line_diagram.rst

 .. note::

-   At electric schemas, the power system is represended with a simplified notation and the control system is not represented.
+   At electric schemas, the power system is represented with a simplified notation and the control system is not represented.
 The `conductors`_ only represent power cables.

    At fluid power schemas, the pressure and return line are represented by the same `conductor`_.